How to Build a DIY Walk in Cooler With a Floor

 An uneven floor could result in a faulty assembly with doors and panels not sealing properly.
 If your floor is not level, you will need to use shims to make it level.

-If you are building your cooler inside, adjacent to a wall, leave three to five inches of space in every direction around your box to allow for proper ventilation.
+If you are building your cooler inside, adjacent to a wall, leave 3 to 5 inches of space on all sides of your cooler to allow for proper ventilation and at least 6 inches between the refrigeration unit and the ceiling if you opted for an indoor refrigeration unit.

 Optional Pro Tips: